dk1285/HackShell/README.md

-# Termux Interface Changer
+# HackShell v1.1 - Termux Interface Changer

-#### HackShell Is Termux Banner Or Interface With New Grafical Interface Shell And Wellcome Robot Like Jarvis In Iron Man Movie.
+#### HackShell is a Termux Banner/Interface with Graphical Interface Shell and Welcome Robot Like Jarvis in Iron Man Movie.
+Now with multiple themes and customization options!

 ## [+] Installation & Usage :atom_symbol:
 ```